Embarking on a Whole30? Need to know what Whole30 Costco items are the must-haves and the best purchases? Look no further – this post has it all!

 I cook almost everything in coconut oil on a Whole30, and you can use things like olives, garlic, salsa, sun-dried tomatoes, roasted red peppers and capers to add flavor and interest to any meat and veggie combo.

-Confession: I don’t buy my olive oil at Costco, for two reasons.
+Olive Oil Confession: I don’t buy my olive oil at a store, for two reasons.
 One, because I’ve found literally the best olive oil ever, and will never go back to another kind ever again.

 Two, because most olive oil that you purchase from a 3rd party (not directly from the source) is not actually olive oil.
 You can read all about it, and find my favorite olive oil that I recommend, in this post.